 The good news is that fractures heal and bone density improves.
 Although women with osteoporotic fractures associated with pregnancy may experience severe pain and difficulties in coping with their baby, most return to a fit, active and healthy life.

 Can osteoporosis be painful if I have not broken a bone?

 Sometimes osteoporosis associated with pregnancy takes the form of something called transient osteoporosis (it goes away) or migratory osteoporosis (it sometimes moves to other areas such as another joint).
 This is sometimes referred to as localised osteoporosis and is quite a different form of osteoporosis associated with pregnancy than the spinal osteoporosis described earlier.

 One possibility is that micro-fractures, not apparent on x-ray, cause the pain but this has not been proved.
-Sometimes this type of osteoporosis does reoccur with, for instance, a painful hip occurring again in a following pregnancy.
-In some situations a woman does actually experience a fracture of the hip.
+Sometimes this type of osteoporosis does recur with, for instance, a painful hip occurring again in a following pregnancy.
+In some situations, a woman does actually experience a fracture of the hip.

 Being diagnosed with osteoporosis associated with pregnancy

 Osteoporotic fractures associated with pregnancy are rare and often go unrecognised.
 Back pain in pregnancy for other reasons is very common and doctors are reluctant to use x-rays during pregnancy because this will expose the baby to radiation.
 Therefore, little progress towards diagnosis is usually made until after the baby is born.